 You won a unit at an abandoned storage unit auction.
-Now is the time for cleaning out the unit!
-Sell items right out of the unit to make it easier on you.
+When you are cleaning out the unit, you can be selling large items right out of the unit so there is less to haul away.

-Always be out of the unit before the deadline and clean out the unit as best you can to keep a good reputation with the storage unit owners.
-Because we have left a good impression on unit owners, we have been contacted and offered a unit if no one showed at an auction or if a renter wanted to give up the unit because it was owned by a deceased family member.
+Always be out of the unit before the deadline.
+Clean out the unit as best you can to keep a good reputation with the storage unit owners.
+Because we have left a good impression on unit owners, we have been contacted and offered a unit if no one showed up at an auction.
+We have also been contacted if a renter wanted to give up the unit because it was owned by a deceased family member.
 Sometimes we don't even have to pay and the storage unit owners are happy to have it cleared by a reliable person.
 When you are out of a unit that you have been given days or weeks to get out of, contact the storage unit business owner to let them know you are out so they can rent it to another person.
 We have known other auction buyers who were not out on time, or that did not empty it completely that were banned from purchasing more units from the facility.

 When you bring these items to your storage area, put them all in your “incoming” section Take photos and measurements of any large items and advertise those items right away (Craigslist, Facebook, newspaper for example).
 You want those to get out of your way to make it easier to get to the boxes to sort through.
 Also, you might as well have people coming over to see the large items while you are there sorting the other items.
 Don't forget to ask if there is anything else they are looking for!
 That makes it less for you to have to figure out how to sell later.

 Learn even more about this business in our book.